What is Soil Compaction in Construction?

 Soil compaction for residential construction

-Typically, in residential construction, lighter equipment like oscillating smooth drum roller and plate compactors are used to ensure the soil can support the structure’s weight effectively.
+Typically, in residential construction, lighter equipment like oscillating smooth drum rollers and plate compactors is used to ensure the soil can support the structure’s weight effectively.
 This process is crucial, especially for single-family homes, townhouses, or low-rise apartment buildings.

-The goal is to minimise water infiltration and ground expansion, to reduce the risk of structural problems such as sinking or tilting over time.
+The goal is to minimise water infiltration and ground expansion to reduce the risk of structural problems such as sinking or tilting over time.
 A well-compacted residential site also helps prevent water pooling and soil erosion in gardens and driveways.

 Soil compaction for commercial construction